 Shyoko Honiden MD, MScAssociate Professor of Medicine, Director of Simulation for Internal Medicine, Program Director, Pulmonary and Critical Care Medicine Fellowship Program, Internal Medicine, Yale School of Medicine, New Haven, CT

 Dr. Honiden serves in a variety of leadership roles in the realm of medical education.
-In addition to being the fellowship program director, she serves as Director for the Medical ICU Student and Resident Elective Program, and is involved in simulation and experiential curriculum development.
+In addition to being the fellowship program director, she serves as the director for the Medial ICU Electives program for students and residents, and is involved in simulation and experiential curriculum development.
 She is an active participant in ICU related quality-improvement projects as well.

 DisclosuresDr.
 Honiden reports no disclosures.